 Established artists have hit icon status.
 They have exhibited extensively nationally or internationally in reputable institutions, been written about and entered the cultural discourse.
 At auction, their status is reaffirmed by consistently high bids.

 As always, try not to fret over these distinctions.
-Not all artists slot easily into a tier, with some bypassing levels, changing status posthumously or defying traditional trajectories (just look at street art).
-Plus, buying art solely based on this kind of categorisation will rarely be as rewarding as figuring out your own taste.
+Not all artists slot easily into a tier with some bypassing levels, changing status posthumously or defying traditional trajectories (just look at street art).
+Plus, buying art solely based on this kind of categorisation will rarely be as rewarding as figuring out what you love.